Henri Bentégeat: Biography

-On 6 November 2006, Bentégeat took up the position of Chairman of the European Union Military Committee by appointment of the European Council.
+On 6 November 2006, Bentégeat took up the position of chairman of the European Union Military Committee by appointment of the European Council.
 His term ended on 6 November 2009, when he was succeeded by Håkan Syrén.

 Henri Bentegeat's education includes completion of the Junior Staff Course, Staff College in 1985 and of the Advanced Military Studies Course in 1992.
-He holds a bachelor's degree in History from La Sorbonne University in Paris and is a 1983 graduate from Instituts d'études politiques in Paris.
+He holds a bachelor's degree in history from La Sorbonne University in Paris and is a 1983 graduate from Institut d'Etudes Politiques in Paris.

+In April 2023, he was elected to a seat in the Académie des Sciences Morales et Politiques.

 He is married and the father of four.